Last Updated on January 14, 2022 by Grow with Bovees

 Can Palm Tree Wood Burn as Firewood

-Palm tree trunks have a high water retention capacity, and you need to first dry them thoroughly before using it as firewood.
+Palm trunks have a high water retention capacity, and you need to first dry them thoroughly before using it as firewood.

 Palm trees need to be removed from plantations after a period of roughly 70 or 80 years, when they stop producing fruit.
 That makes them a readily available source of firewood in those locations.